Doggarts

-Doggarts was a chain of department stores in the North East of England, with their base being in Bishop Auckland.
-Doggarts had 17 locations through the North East at its peak with locations in County Durham, Gateshead & Northumberland.
+Doggarts was a chain of department stores based in the North East of England, with their head office and main store located in Bishop Auckland.

 History

 In 1892 Arthur Robert Doggart, from Aldershot, moved to Bishop Auckland to take up a position of Buyer of Hosiery and Fancy goods for a drapery business based in Auckland House, on the corner of Market Place.

 By 1895, Doggart had taken over the business and started running the business his own way.
 He expanded by opening a further store in Shildon, and by setting up the Doggarts Club.
 This was an interest free way for the poor miner families to buy furnishing and clothing from the store.
+Arthur Doggart was a committed Baptist, becoming the president of the Baptist Union.

+The Business which sold everything but food, grew to serve many of the mining communities in the North East with new stores being opened.
+In 1933, Doggarts spent £30,000 on building a new store in Gateshead.
+At one point the business had 17 branches, but all were operated from the main store at Bishop Auckland.
+The branches were: